So go on reminding; surely, reminding is profitable. (Al Quran 87:10)

 If you are ready to enjoy the Muslim Times, click here to subscribe to our daily email.

 Zia H Shah MD is a physician practicing in Upstate New York.
 He joined Ahmadiyya Muslim Community during his medical school.
 He is the Chief Editor of the monthly, Alislam eGazette that has a subscription of more than 40,000.
-He was Chair of Religion and Science for the Muslim Sunrise, the oldest Muslim publication of North America, from 2008 to 2012.
-He has authored more than 400 articles about ’Religion & Science,’ Islam and Christianity.
+He is Chair-person for Religion & Science for the Muslim Sunrise, the oldest Muslim publication of North America.
+He has authored more than 400 articles about ’Religion & Science,’ Secularism, Universal brotherhood, Islam and Christianity.

 Rafiq A. Tschannen, a Swiss national, converted to Islam at the age of 15 after reading a German translation of the Holy Quran in a library.
 Rafiq had a truly International career that took him from his native Switzerland to England, France, Pakistan, Afghanistan, Ghana, Nigeria, Antigua, Thailand, Kosovo, Cyprus, Jordan and Iraq (in that order).
 Up to Thailand he worked as Director of Finance & Administration in the private industry, in Kosovo he changed to the position of Chief Executive, first with an NGO and later with an International Governmental Organization.